NicoHerrig95/Monte-Carlo-simulation-study/README.md

 Plot how the total number of matches played (i.e. wins + losses) varies as a function of $p$.\
 Comment on the observed win rate relative to the assumed win rate $p$.
 Specifically, focus on the effect driven by the format of this tournament.\

-### Techniques:
+### Code and Techniques:

 Both problems are solved using Monte-Carlo techniques, bootstrapping and univariate optimization.
 Further, the solution for problem 2 contains an analytical proof.
+As Monte-Carlo simulations are computational intensive, parallel-computing techniques are used to reduce computation time. *please note that the code is optimized for macOS systems.*